 Residents urged to take precautions to avoid mosquito bites

 BOSTON — The Massachusetts Department of Public Health (DPH) today announced the first human case of West Nile virus (WNV) in the state this year.
-The patient is a resident of Middlesex County in his 40’s who was diagnosed with WNV by testing completed today by the State Public Health Laboratory.
+The patient is a resident of Bristol County in his 50s who was confirmed with WNV by testing completed today by the Massachusetts State Public Health Laboratory.
 The patient remains hospitalized.

-DPH is conducting an epidemiological investigation to determine where the man was most likely exposed to infected mosquitoes.
-Assessment of WNV risk areas will depend on the findings of this investigation.
+DPH is conducting an epidemiological investigation to determine where the individual was most likely exposed to infected mosquitoes.
+Any change in the assessment of WNV risk areas will depend on the findings of this investigation.

 People have an important role to play in protecting themselves and their loved ones from illnesses caused by mosquitoes.

 Apply Insect Repellent when Outdoors.
 Use a repellent with DEET (N, N-diethyl-m-toluamide), permethrin, picaridin (KBR 3023), oil of lemon eucalyptus [p-methane 3, 8-diol (PMD)] or IR3535 according to the instructions on the product label.
 DEET products should not be used on infants under two months of age and should be used in concentrations of 30% or less on older children.
 Oil of lemon eucalyptus should not be used on children under three years of age.